Motorcycle legend Mick Doohan on why son Jack is the right man for Alpine

 Amid the inevitable noise around the impending arrival of Andrea Kimi Antonelli on the Formula 1 grid his fellow 2025 rookie Jack Doohan landed an Alpine seat – replacing Esteban Ocon – with considerably less fanfare.

-It’s a situation that suits the quietly spoken 21-year-old Australian just fine, and one that will potentially allow him to do his learning a little under the radar – although the spotlight will definitely be on him when he makes his debut on home ground in Melbourne.
+It’s a situation that suits the quietly spoken 21-year-old Australian just fine, and one that will potentially allow him to do his learning a little under the radar – although the spotlight will definitely be on him next year on home ground in Melbourne.
 And no one will be prouder that weekend than Mick Doohan, five-time 500cc MotoGP world champion (1994-98), the man who has steered his son to the top level of a very different sport.

 The younger Doohan’s career has followed a similar trajectory to that of Carlos Sainz Jr. Both were children of legends from other motor sporting disciplines who chose not to follow their dads, but opted instead for the karting and single-seater route.
 Both had someone close at hand who could guide them through the pitfalls of a career in motor sport, and whose name helped to attract Red Bull support.
 Both grew up with F1 world champions as family friends – Fernando Alonso in the case of Sainz, and Michael Schumacher for Doohan – who helped to provide some inspiration.